 Wander the alleys and the decorations of Caesar’s Forum (46 BC), Augustus’ Forum (2 BC), the Templum Pacis (75 AD), Nerva’s Forum (97 AD), and Trajan’s Forum itself (112 and 113 AD).
-The imperial fora are recognized as a superb collection of monumental squares built in about 150 years in the center of Rome for administrative and judiciary activities as well as venues for celebrations and official events.
+The imperial fora are recognized as a superb collection of monumental squares built over about 150 years in the center of Rome for administrative and judiciary activities as well as venues for celebrations and official events.

 Among all the exhibitions, some fascinating collections are on the upper floor with relics from Caesar and Augustus Fora, the public spaces of two of Rome’s most important figures and leaders.
 The Trajan’s Markets are obviously conceptually and geographically linked to the city’s imperial fora, so arguably the best place to set up such a fascinating museum.

-In the Museum of the Imperial Fora set inside the Trajan’s Markets you will find a great wealth of objects, sculptures, decorations, and pieces of the most monumental columns and statues found in each of the fora.
+In the Museum of the Imperial Fora set inside the Trajan’s Markets, you will find a great wealth of objects, sculptures, decorations, and pieces of the most monumental columns and statues found in each of the fora.
 A series of descriptive panels, videos, multimedia installations, and miniature tridimensional reconstructions add tremendous value to the experience.

-Practical Info for Visiting the Trajan’s Markets
+Practical info for visiting Trajan’s Markets

 - Address: Via Quattro Novembre 94.